 🎟️You can book your tickets here

 Seat yourself among the hues of a thousand candles while listening to spectacular renditions of your favourite music artists.
-From the tunes of R.D.
-Burman to the soundtracks of your favourite Bollywood movie, prepare to be enchanted!
+From the tunes of Arijit Singh to the soundtracks of your favourite Bollywood movie, prepare to be enchanted!

-Delhi does unpack a lot to explore and participate in this festival season.
-From crowded shopping districts to visit and parties to attend, we understand needing a smidge of break especially when the festival brings forth the gift of a long weekend!
+Delhi does have a lot to explore and participate in this festival season.
+From crowded shopping districts to visit and parties to attend, we understand needing a smidge of a break, especially when the festival brings forth the gift of a long weekend!
 We therefore bring you places to visit near the city to spend Diwali your way:

-🛣️Trithan Valley, Himachal Pradesh: Explore the Great Himalayan National Park as the dense forest envelops you bringing the gift of utter tranquility.
+🛣️Trithan Valley, Himachal Pradesh: Explore the Great Himalayan National Park as the dense forest envelops you, bringing the gift of utter tranquillity.
 You can book a homestay here and enjoy a quiet night playing cards with your friends and family, all rejuvenated to explore the mountains the next morning.

 You can read the full list of beautiful towns near Delhi to visit this Diwali here